This page contains continually changing information about ongoing City projects. If you would like further information, please contact us!

 Staff completed the expansion of the BCSO’s parking area along Poinsettia Avenue.
 The project included construction of handicapped parking spaces as required by the Americans with Disabilities Act (ADA).

-IM Staff continues installing wayfinding signs throughout the City.
+IM Staff completed installing wayfinding signs throughout the City.

 Staff is obtaining costs to replace the pedway ADA mats at intersections along the western side of Ridgewood Avenue.